MukitCSTE/UVicSENG360Labs/lab05/index.md

 **Question 1** Who is its Signing CA?

-Now visit [https://www.akadia.com/](https://www.akadia.com/).
+Now visit [https://gerrit.seng.uvic.ca:8088/](https://gerrit.seng.uvic.ca:8088/).
+(Please note that you can only access this page on a UVic network).
 You should encounter a connection not secure error.

 **Question 2** What is the problem with this site?

 # Part 2: Using OpenSSL to verify certificates #

 OpenSSL is a library but it is also a collection of tools.
 Download the certificates of the two https sites from Part 1 using openssl.
-Port 443 is https.
+Port 443 is default for https.

-	echo -n | openssl s_client -connect <hostname>:443
+	echo -n | openssl s_client -connect <hostname>:<port>

 **Question 3** Who is the issuer of each certificate?